Skip to main content

 • Set money aside: The more you save throughout the year for your holiday shopping, the less you may need to rely on credit cards to cover your purchases.
 Consider placing money in a dedicated savings account for holiday purchases only.

 • Watch for ads: Keep an eye out for Black Friday deals early on to help you decide which stores are worth visiting.
-(Some stores may offer deals days or even weeks before Black Friday!)
-Scoping out the deals ahead of time could help to stretch your budget!
+Many stores now offer deals days or even weeks before Black Friday.
+Scoping out the deals ahead of time could help to stretch your budget.

 Post-Black Friday Money Management Tips